 Shred the Pork: Remove the pork and use two forks to shred into bite-sized pieces.
 Spoon a little bit of the liquid over the pork to keep it moist.

-Make the Pickled Cabbage: While the pork is cooking, make the pickled cabbage.
+Make the Pickled Cabbage: While the pork is cooking, make the sugar-free pickled cabbage.
 Very thinly slice the red cabbage and transfer to a large wide mouth mason jar, pressing the cabbage into the jar to leave as little space as possible.

 In a small sauce pan, mix together the apple cider vinegar and lime juice, and bring to a simmer.
 Stir in the seasonings and garlic.

 Carefully pour the mixture over the cabbage in the mason jar, using a funnel if necessary.
 Give it a quick stir and set it on the countertop for 30 minutes to an hour, until cool.

 Prep the Toppings: Slice the limes and avocado, and mince the cilantro.
 Wash the lettuce.
 Serve everything together so your family or guests can assemble their lettuce wraps exactly the way they like them.

 Before this recipe, I had never even heard of Santa Maria style seasoning!
 To be fair, I’ve never been to California, so maybe that’s why.